chapel-lang/chapel/frontend/doc/file-format.rst

 so that the whole group might need to be read in order to compute a location.

-It consists of:
+The Location section consists of:

  * 8 bytes of magic number 0x434F4C075ec110e0

  * 4 bytes, the number of file paths used here

- * 4 bytes storing the number of top-level location groups.
-There will be a top-level location group for the module under consideration and then for each uAST referred to by the symbol table.
+ * 4 bytes storing the number of location groups.
+There will be a location group for the module under consideration and then for each uAST referred to by the symbol table.
 However, these are in uAST order rather than symbol table order.